openshift-homeroom/lab-workshop-content/workshop/content/exercises/12-asciidoc-support.md

 NextPage: 13-share-workshops
 ---

-Workshop content needs be written as Markdown.
+Workshop content needs be written as markdown.
 There is currently no support for providing content as AsciiDoc within the structure which has been described.

 Because existing workshops may have been written in AsciiDoc for a prior tool called Workshopper, a compatibility mode is provided where Workshopper can be used to render the workshop content.
 This should only be used for existing content and should not be used when developing new content, as future support for Workshopper is not guaranteed.